Law Clinics and Practical Skills Home

 Studying law at Lewis & Clark goes beyond lectures, papers, and exams.
 For years, we’ve led the way in developing practical skills opportunities for our students.
+Students must earn six (6) experiential credits to graduate from Lewis & Clark Law School, although many students earn more.
 We offer robust, successful programs for those who love hands-on learning or who want to gain work experience well before graduation, including the following opportunities:

 - Animal Law Clinic

 - Earthrise Law Center

 - Global Law Alliance for Animals and the Environment

 - Crime Victim Litigation Clinic

 - Small Business Legal Clinic

 - Lawyering Program

 - Moot Courts

 - Experiential Courses